Norfolk and Western classes Y3 and Y3a: Revenue service and retirement

-When the Y3's were first placed into service in 1919, they were assigned alongside the Y2's in pulling the N&W's heavy coal trains over their steep grades.
-Throughout the 1920s and 1930s, the Y3's and Y3a's were assigned in general freight service on all the N&W's mainlines and branch lines.
-Some Y3's were also used alongside the Y2's as switchers at their coal classification yards, such as the East Portsmouth, Ohio yard.
+When the Y3s were first placed into service in 1919, they were assigned alongside the Y2s in pulling the N&W's heavy coal trains over their steep grades.
+Throughout the 1920s and 1930s, the Y3s and Y3as were assigned in general freight service on all the N&W's mainlines and branch lines.
+Some Y3s were also used alongside the Y2s as switchers at their coal classification yards, such as the East Portsmouth, Ohio yard.
 One Y3, No. 2006, was modified with a booster called a "Bethlehem Auxiliary Locomotive", which consisted of two powered trucks beneath the tender, and it increased the locomotive's tractive effort by 34,500 lbf, allowing for more efficient switching maneuvers.

-Towards their final years in service, the Y3's replaced the Z1 class 2-6-6-2's in pulling 10000 ST coal trains from Crewe to Roanoke.
-In June 1956, No. 2003 became the first Y3 to be retired from the N&W and sold for scrap, and within the next two years, the rest of the Y3's were also withdrawn from service, as the N&W began to dieselize their roster.
-Most of the Y3a's followed suit in 1958 and 1959.
+Towards their final years in service, the Y3s replaced the Z1 class 2-6-6-2's in pulling 10000 ST coal trains from Crewe to Roanoke.
+In June 1956, No. 2003 became the first Y3 to be retired from the N&W and sold for scrap, and within the next two years, the rest of the Y3s were also withdrawn from service, as the N&W began to dieselize their roster.
+Most of the Y3as followed suit in 1958 and 1959.

 Usage on other railroads

-During World War II, the N&W sold several of their surplus steam locomotives, including seventeen Y2's, nineteen Y3's, and all the K3 class 4-8-2's, to other railroads in need of extra motive power to help assist the wartime shipments.
-In particular, six Y3's were sold in May 1943 to the Pennsylvania Railroad (PRR), which held a 30% share in N&W's stock at the time.
-The PRR reclassified their Y3's as HH1's, renumbered them as Nos.
+During World War II, the N&W sold several of their surplus steam locomotives, including seventeen Y2s, nineteen Y3s, and all the K3 class 4-8-2s, to other railroads in need of extra motive power to help assist the wartime shipments.
+In particular, six Y3s were sold in May 1943 to the Pennsylvania Railroad (PRR), which held a 30% share in N&W's stock at the time.
+The PRR reclassified their Y3s as HH1s, renumbered them as Nos.
 373-378, and assigned them to operate out of their mainline terminal in Enola, Pennsylvania and on their Harrisburg—Hagerstown branch.

-Throughout 1943, eight other Y3's were sold to the Atchison, Topeka and Santa Fe Railroad, where they were renumbered as Nos.
+Throughout 1943, eight other Y3s were sold to the Atchison, Topeka and Santa Fe Railroad, where they were renumbered as Nos.
 1790-1797.
-The Santa Fe assigned the eight 2-8-8-2's to operate on Raton Pass, where they helped push heavy freight trains up the Raton grade, and they sometimes assisted 4-8-4's in pulling longer passenger consists.
+The Santa Fe assigned the eight 2-8-8-2s to operate on Raton Pass, where they helped push heavy freight trains up the Raton grade, and they sometimes assisted 4-8-4s in pulling longer passenger consists.
 The railroad quickly became ambivalent to Nos.
 1790-1797's performances; while they were able to assist longer trains at Raton Pass, the locomotives' slow speeds made them incompatible with the Santa Fe's fast-moving operations.